-On average, a mattress should last about ten years.
-The word average is used because some high-end mattresses will last well over ten years and some that will last less than seven years.
+On an average, a mattress must last about ten years.
+The word average is used because some high-end mattresses may last well over ten years and some that may last less than seven years.
 The period your mattress lasts will depend on the materials used and the actual use of the mattress.

-So, you have used your mattress for years, and now it’s uncomfortable, and you are shopping for a new mattress to replace the saggy old thing you are spending a night of tossing and turning on.
+So, now that you have used your mattress for years, and it’s uncomfortable, you need to shop for a new one, in order to replace the saggy old thing you are spending a night of tossing and turning on.
 Have you ever thought about where this mattress will go?
-Well, there is mattress recycling and can help you reduce your carbon footprints as well as reduce the damage caused by the destruction of these mattresses using different methods.
+Well, there is mattress recycling and it can help you reduce your carbon footprints as well as reduce the damage caused by the destruction of these mattresses using different methods!

-Thousands of mattresses are disposed of each year and without a proper management of these mattresses, we would be speaking of mattress hills.
-This is not to say that the recycling is as efficient as we would want it to be, it just means that the recycling companies are making great steps in reducing the mattress ‘‘garbage’’ to ensure that the environment is protected from all the old mattress burning.
+Thousands of mattresses are disposed of each year and without a proper management of these mattresses, we will be speaking of mattress hills.
+This is not to say that the recycling is as efficient as we may want it to be.
+It just means that the recycling companies are taking great steps in reducing the mattress ‘‘garbage’’, to ensure that the environment is protected from all the old mattress burning.

 So, you are looking for a new mattress to replace the uncomfortable old saggy mattress you have been sleeping on for the past decade.
-There are important things that you need to keep in mind when buying a mattress from a particular brand.
+Well, there are important things that you need to keep in mind when buying a mattress from a particular brand.
 One of these things is the return policy.
-Though most people will want to buy a mattress that they will love and sleep on for the next few years, things do not always go as we plan.
+Though most people will want to buy a mattress that they may love and sleep on for the next few years, things do not always go as we plan.